fermyon/workshops/spin/02-json-api.md

 This code snippet defines a function that can be used to handle HTTP requests for the Magic 8 Ball.
 The function randomly selects one of the four possible answers and returns it as a JSON string.

-Install any dependanices with `npm install` and then build the spin app using
+Install any dependanices with `npm install` and then build the Spin app using

 ```bash
 $ spin build